canjs/canjs/docs/can-guides/commitment/recipes/canvas-clock/canvas-clock.md

 @sourceref ./1-setup.js

-[can-component] is used to define the behavior of the  `<clock-controls>` element.
-Components are configured with three main properties that define the behavior of the element:
+[can-stache-element] is used to define the behavior of the  `<clock-controls>` element.
+Elements are configured with two main properties that define their

-- [can-component.prototype.tag] is used to specify the name of the custom element (e.g. `"clock-controls"`).
+behavior:

-- [can-component.prototype.view] is used as the HTML content within the custom element; by default, it is a [can-stache] template.
+- [can-stache-element/static.view] is used as the HTML content within the custom element; by default, it is a [can-stache] template.
-- [can-component.prototype.ViewModel] provides methods and values to the `view`;
+- [can-stache-element/static.props] provides values to the `view`.
-  by default, the `ViewModel` is a [can-define/map/map].

-Here, a `time` property is defined using the [can-define.types.value value behavior].
+Here, a `time` property is defined using the [can-observable-object/define/value value behavior].
 This uses `resolve` to set the value of `time` to be an instance of a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and then update the value every second to be a new `Date`.

+Finally, the name of the custom element (e.g. `clock-controls`) is added to the [custom element registry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define) so the browser can render the `<clock-controls>` element properly.

 ## Create a digital clock component ##